-‘Young And The Restless’ Spoilers: Melissa Ordway Talks About Abby’s Future And ‘Boinking’ Sharon’s Man, Scott
+‘Young And The Restless’ Spoilers: Melissa Ordway Talks About Abby’s Future And More

 Would Abby fall apart or would she rise to the challenges and end up a much better person?

-Ordway said that fans should expect Abby to “kick some major butt” in the future.”
+Ordway said that fans should expect Abby to “kick some major butt” in the future.

 “She’s also ready to compete with Victoria, take her place at Newman, and prove that she’s not as naïve as everyone thinks she is.”